rocky3xr/docs/_build/html/_sources/coinswap/walletinstall.rst.txt

 Disable zRUPX Automint
 ^^^^^^^^^^^^^^^^^^^^^^

-This feature will disable the auto minting of RUPX into zRUPX.  **THIS IS A CRITICAL STEP FOR THOSE THAT PLAN TO RUN A MASTERNODE**
+This feature will disable the auto minting of RUPX into zRUPX.

 1. Open the Rupaya Wallet and click on **Settings**
 2. Select **Options**
 3. Click on the **Main** tab
 4. Uncheck the check-box that says **Enable zRUPX Automint**
 5. Click **OK** to close the wallet options.

+	**NOTE: THIS IS A CRITICAL STEP FOR THOSE THAT PLAN TO RUN A MASTERNODE**

+**Once completed, you can proceed to the next step to perform the coin swap with the Swap Bot.**